 - Coursework is cross-disciplinary and allows for flexibility within the major

 Common career fields for mathematics majors include statistician, computer programmer, data analyst and educator.
-Our graduates are well prepared for graduate-level work, including teacher credential programs and master’s level research programs.
+Our graduates in both the BA and BS are well prepared for graduate-level work, including teacher credential programs and master’s level research programs.

 General Education Or Other Prerequisites